Citadel of Aleppo: Zengid and Ayyubid periods

-The roof of the baths, with the mosque and minaret in the background.
+The roof of the baths, with the Ayyubid mosque and minaret in the background.

 The citadel rose to the peak of its importance in the period during and after the Crusader presence in the Near East.
 Zengid ruler Imad ad-Din Zengi – followed by his son Nur ad-Din (ruled 1147–1174) – successfully unified Aleppo and Damascus and held back the Crusaders from their repeated assaults on the cities.
 Several famous crusaders were imprisoned in the citadel, among them Count of Edessa, Joscelin II, who died there, Raynald of Châtillon, and the King of Jerusalem, Baldwin II, who was held for two years.
 In addition to his many works in both Aleppo and Damascus, Nur ad-Din rebuilt the Aleppo city walls and fortified the citadel.
 Arab sources report that he also made several other improvements, such as a high, brick-walled entrance ramp, a palace, and a racecourse likely covered with grass.
 Nur ad-Din additionally restored or rebuilt the two mosques and donated an elaborate wooden mihrab (prayer niche) to the Mosque of Abraham.
 The mihrab disappeared during the French Mandate when it was destroyed.

 Saladin's son, al-Zahir al-Ghazi, ruled Aleppo from 1193 to 1215.
 During this time, the citadel went through major reconstruction, fortification and addition of new structures that create the complex of the Citadel in its current form today.
 Sultan Ghazi strengthened the walls, smoothed the surface of the outcrop and covered sections of the slope at the entrance area with stone cladding.
 The depth of the moat was increased, connected with water canals and spanned by a tall bridge-cum-viaduct, which today still serves as the entrance into the Citadel.
 During the first decade of the 13th century, the citadel evolved into a palatial city that included functions ranging from residential (palaces and baths), religious (mosque and shrines), military installations (arsenal, training ground, defence towers and the entrance block) and supporting elements (water cisterns and granaries).
 The most prominent renovation is the entrance block rebuilt in 1213.
 Sultan Ghazi also had the two mosques on the Citadel restored, and expanded the city walls to include the southern and eastern suburbs, making the citadel the centre of the fortifications, rather than alongside the wall.